skip to main content

 The Junior School

 There are around 220 boys in the Junior School.
-Most join us at seven years old (Year 3) but we also have a small number of places at 8+ (Year 4) and 9+ (Year 5).
+Most join us at seven years old (Year 3) but we also have a small number of places at 9+ (Year 5).
 We are academically selective and celebrate the diverse range of schools and backgrounds from which our pupils come.

 “Pupils are exceptionally adept at developing learning styles that suit them individually.”